frame-lang/frame-docs/intermediate_frame/states.rst

 One of the most important features of the Frame language is the support of two special messages - enter (**>**) and exit (**<**).
-Not surprisingly, these messages are generated by the Frame runtime in cirucmstances when the the state is being entered or exited.
+Not surprisingly, these messages are generated by the Frame runtime in circumstances when the the state is being entered or exited.

 .. code-block::
     :caption: Enter and Exit Messages